HarmLammers/JHU_PML_courseProject/README.md

 The name is a continuous character string because of the generation of the html - file.

+The html - file opens in github - desktop in a browser, whichk gives a better view of the contents.
+You might use the pdf - version, it should give the same compuutational results.

 The prediction - set is the same as the problem - set of textfiles.